PagerTree/pt4-docusaurus/learn/devops/what-is-devops/top-25-devops-interview-questions.md

 ### 5. What are the benefits of DevOps?

-* **Speed** - DevOps practices enable faster software development and delivery by automating processes, reducing manual interventions, and streamlining workflows.&#x20;
+* **Speed** - DevOps practices enable faster software development and delivery by automating processes, reducing manual interventions, and streamlining workflows.
 * **Scale** - DevOps allows organizations to scale their infrastructure and applications efficiently through automation and orchestration tools.
 This scalability ensures that applications can handle increased loads and growing user demands without compromising performance.
 * **Improved Collaboration** - DevOps fosters a culture of collaboration and communication between development and operations teams.
 By breaking down silos, it encourages joint problem-solving, shared responsibilities, and better alignment on goals, leading to more cohesive and productive teams.
-* **Security** - DevSecOps integrates security practices into the [DevOps pipeline](https://pagertree.com/learn/devops/what-is-devops/what-is-a-devops-pipeline), ensuring that security is a priority throughout the software development lifecycle.&#x20;
+* **Security** - DevSecOps integrates security practices into the [DevOps pipeline](https://pagertree.com/learn/devops/what-is-devops/what-is-a-devops-pipeline), ensuring that security is a priority throughout the software development lifecycle.
 * **Reliability** - [DevOps practices](https://pagertree.com/learn/devops/what-is-devops/what-are-the-benefits-of-devops#what-are-devops-practices) improve application reliability by implementing continuous integration and continuous deployment (CI/CD), automated testing, and monitoring.
 These practices ensure that code changes are thoroughly tested and deployed consistently, reducing the risk of failures and downtime in production environments.

 ### 6. What roles and responsibilities are there in DevOps teams?